 She therefore contacted Slee Blackwell Solicitors to investigate and discover whether she may have a foster care abuse claim against Social Services for having placed her into an abusive foster home.

-We agreed to take on her case under a No Win No Fee agreement.
+We agreed to take on her foster care abuse case under a No Win, No Fee agreement.

 Having carefully reviewed her records and discussed the case with an expert in social care we reluctantly reached the conclusion that there was no viable legal claim against Social Services for placing J in the foster home and failing to remove her sooner.
 Unfortnuately there was no evidence that alarm bells should have been ringing before the children were moved.

 It seemed there would be no way for J to obtain justice.
 However a decision of the Supreme Court in October 2017 gave new hope.
 In that case (Armes v Nottinghamshire County Council) the court decided that the council were “vicariously liable” for acts committed by foster carers.
 Vicarious liability is a well established legal principle in other areas of law, such as where an employer is legally responsible for the acts of its employee, even if the employer had no way of knowing what the employee had been doing.
 The Armes case extended that legal principle to the relationship between foster carers and councils.

 We therefore sent a formal Letter of Claim to the council setting out what J had suffered, the knock-on effect this had on her psychological wellbeing, and holding them legally responsible for the foster care abuse she had suffered.